Coat of arms of Finland: Swedish era

-Russian era
+Grand Duchy of Finland

-After Finland had been ceded to Russia (as a consequence of the Swedish–Russian war of 1808–1809), Elias Brenner's version of the lion was chosen by the authorities as the model for the new coat of arms of the Grand Principality of Finland in the Russian Empire.
+After Finland was transformed into a grand duchy (as a consequence of the Swedish–Russian War of 1808–1809), Elias Brenner's version of the lion was chosen by the authorities as the model for the new coat of arms of the Grand Duchy of Finland, an autonomous part of the Russian Empire.
 The blazon in the decree of 26 October 1809 states: The shield has a red field, strewn with roses of silver, on which a golden lion with a crown of gold, standing on a silver saber, which it grasps with the left forepaw while holding in the right forepaw an upright sword.
 Obviously, any interpretation of the lion as trampling on a Russian sabre had been lost at this point in time.

-During the reform of the Russian official heraldry in 1857, the lion was again changed on the initiative of Baron Bernhard Karl von Köhne.
+During the reform of official Russian heraldry in 1857, the lion was again changed on the initiative of Baron Bernhard Karl von Köhne.
 The blazon states: On a red field strewn with silver roses a crowned lion of gold, holding in the right forepaw an upright sword and in the left one a curved sword on which it rests with the right hindpaw.
 The main changes were that the lion had started to resemble a dog rather than a lion, and the crown on top of the shield had been changed to an arched crown without a cap, and with a small Russian eagle on the rim.
 The sword in the right forepaw had shrunk in size, to the point of resembling a dagger rather than a sword (Figure 8).

-During the years when the Russian emperors attempted russification of Finland (1899–1905 and 1908–17), the use of the arms of Finland increased significantly, and eventually became popular in the broader population.
+During the years when the Russian emperors pursued a policy of Russification (1899–1905 and 1908–1917), the use of the arms of Finland increased significantly, and eventually became popular in the broader population.

 The director of the Finnish National Archives, Karl August Bomansson (1827–1906), made the first significant study on the arms of Finland in modern times.
 He restored the appearance of the arms in 1886, so that it closely resembled the Uppsala lion.
 However, there was a slight deviation on how the lion tramples on the saber, and the arched crown with the imperial eagle in the von Köhne version was replaced with a crown similar to that of a German princely crown.
 This version of the arms was subsequently used in the early years of Finnish independence.